ngiakhanh96/LeetCode/README.md

 Queue: Find sum/product in a sliding window

 Stack: Deal with invalid ({) or remove duplicated characters, Evaluate Reverse Polish Notation (2,3,+)

+Heap(Priority Queue):
+*Use to get 2 smallest(largest) values, update or combine them then add back to the heap *Use to find K smallest(largest) in a stream

 Binary Tree: Using Prefix Sum, DFS (O(V + E)), BFS(O(V + E)), Dynamic Programming *DFS use to find connected graph, dynamic programming